patelharsh21/200-days/README.md

 -Completed week 2 of Linear algebra course
 ## Day 52
 -Completed week 3 and week 4 lab
 -Worked on lip reading model
+## Day 53
+-Solved One question on graph(minimum steps to reach from start to end)